makarcz/vm6502/ReadMe.txt

     to the specified memory address also writes a character code to to a virtual console.
 All reads from specified memory address are interpreted as console character input.
+V - toggle graphics display (video) emulation
+    Usage: V [address]
+    Where: address - memory addr. in hexadecimal format [0000.FFFF], Toggles basic raster (pixel) based RGB graphics display emulation.
+    When enabled, window with graphics screen will open and several registers are available to control the device starting at provided base address.
+Read programmers reference for detailed documentation regarding the available registers and their functions.
 R - show registers
     Displays CPU registers, flags and stack.
 Y - snapshot